The Potential Role of a Hydrogen Network in Europe: Experimental Procedures

-For \textbf{biomass}, only waste and residues from agriculture and forestry are permitted, using the medium potential estimates from the JRC ENSPRESO database. \cite{ruizENSPRESOOpen2019} This results in 347~TWh per year of biogas that can be upgraded and 1186~TWh per year of solid biomass residues and waste for the whole of Europe.
-Biomass can be used in combined electricity and heat generation with and without CCS, as well as to provide low- to medium-temperature process heat in industry.
+For \textbf{biomass}, only waste and residues from agriculture and forestry are permitted, using the medium potential estimates from the JRC ENSPRESO database. \cite{ruizENSPRESOOpen2019} This results in 336~TWh per year of biogas that can be upgraded and 1038~TWh per year of solid biomass residues and waste for the whole of Europe.
+Biomass can be used in combined electricity and heat generation with and without carbon capture, as well as to provide low- to medium-temperature process heat in industry.

 \textbf{Carbon capture} is needed in the model both to capture and sequester process emissions with a fossil origin, such as those from calcination of fossil limestone in the cement industry, as well as to use carbon for the production of hydrocarbons for dense transport fuels and as a chemical feedstock, for example to produce plastic. \co can be captured from exhaust gases (industry process emissions, steam methane reforming, CHP plants) or by direct air capture.
-Captured \co can be used to produce synthetic hydrocarbons via the Sabatier or Fischer-Tropsch process.
+Captured \co can be used to produce synthetic hydrocarbons via Sabatier, Fischer-Tropsch or methanolisation processes.
 Up to 200 Mt\co/a may be sequestered underground, which is sufficient to capture process emissions but limits the system's reliance on negative emission technologies.
+Landfill of plastics is not considered as long-term sequestration option.